 - My asset allocation strategy remains constant.
 I am willing to take a substantial risk for aggressive growth.

 - I will enter the world of hedge fund investing when my liquid assets reach $3 million.

 I hold a sizable portion of my portfolio in litigation finance assets: commercial litigation funding, pre-settlement advances, and law firm financing.
 Litigation funding is rapidly emerging as an alternative asset class, and the industry is set for explosive growth over the next decade.
 The shift to a greater focus on this asset class is a culmination of research in the third-party litigation funding industry.
 Investments in unsecured personal loans and fix-and-flip hard money loans have been undergoing liquidation over the last several years.
 I will consolidate all retirement accounts to a Merrill Edge brokerage account.

 The Litigation Finance Market

-- Commercial Litigation Funding – a non-recourse funding for an individual commercial case such as contracts, patent, intellectual property, employment disputes, and whistleblower claims.
+- Commercial Litigation Funding – a non-recourse funding for meritorious business disputes such as contracts, patent, intellectual property, anti-trust, fraud, whistleblower, and international arbitration.

 - Pre-Settlement Advances – a non-recourse pre-settlement advance to individual plaintiffs for living expenses during protracted litigation.
-The common types of cases include personal injury, product liability, medical malpractice, motor vehicle accidents, and general liability.
+The common types of lawsuits include personal injury, product liability, medical malpractice, motor vehicle accidents, and general liability.

 - Law Firm Financing – a non-recourse litigation loan based on the law firm’s contingency portfolios.

 Commercial Litigation Funding

 Commercial litigation funding is almost entirely independent of the stock market.
 It offers strong historical returns and a moderate investment life-cycle.
 While the industry is generally dominated by institutional investors, LexShares enables individual investors to access litigation finance assets through their online platform.
-I am aiming to invest in a few commercial cases every year to build a diversified portfolio of over 20 cases with a total claim value of $2 million.
+I am aiming to invest in individual commercial cases to build a diversified portfolio of over 20 cases with a total claim value of $2 million.
 This is the best high yield investment option for risk takers.